MarvJohnson/Data-Structures-And-Algorithms/README.md

 A space for me to learn and fiddle around with different data structures and algorithms.

-I'm using [Jest](https://jestjs.io/) for the unit tests, which can be ran by
+I'm using [Jest](https://jestjs.io/) for the unit tests, which can be ran using the `npm test` command.

 </br>